Nationwide Arena: Design

 The arena is of a brick design and serves as the center of an entertainment district located about one-half of a mile north of the Ohio Statehouse.
 Seating capacity is approximately 18,500 for hockey, 17,171 for arena football, 19,500 for basketball, and up to 21,000 for concerts.
 The death of Brittanie Cecil from injuries sustained from a hockey puck flying into the stands at a Blue Jackets game on March 16, 2002, led to the installation of nylon netting to catch pucks that fly over the acrylic glass at all professional ice hockey arenas in the NHL, AHL, IIHF, and ECHL.

 Location

 The area surrounding Nationwide Arena, called the Arena District, is a mixed-use neighborhood developed by Nationwide Realty Investors featuring restaurants, bars, offices and residential buildings.
 The Columbus Clippers, a Triple-A baseball team of the International League, play in Huntington Park, also located in the Arena District and developed by Nationwide Realty Investors.
 Columbus uses the arena as a drawing point for the city with the other establishments feeding off of the foot traffic.
-The Express Live! concert venue adjacent to the Nationwide Arena property, completes the entertainment complex.
+The KEMBA Live! concert venue adjacent to the Nationwide Arena property, and Lower.com Field completes the entertainment complex.